thomasjungblut/tjungblut-math/README.md

 Build
 -----

-You will need Java 8 to build this library.
+You will need at least Java 7 to build this library.

 You can simply build with: